Taureon/LiteSockets/DOCS.md

 - `Array`: Same as `Array[N]`, but with a `length` between the second `type` and `...argument`.

 # Reader
+This constructor takes in an `ArrayBuffer` as its first and only argument.

-The following methods assume the immediate next piece of information is equal to the method name and returns it.
+The following methods return the immediate next piece of information as if it were that data type.

 `.BigInt64` ( ): `BigInt`\
 `.BigUint64` ( ): `BigInt`\